 Gordy didn’t seem too keen on the experiment.
-In his first session, Gaye recorded one song by Berry Gordy, another by Harvey Fuqua, and ten other jazz standards, including “My Funny Valentine,” ‘How High The Moon,” “Love For Sale,” "Always," and "Easy Living.'
+In his first session, Gaye recorded one song by Berry Gordy, another by Harvey Fuqua, and ten other jazz standards, including “My Funny Valentine,” ‘How High The Moon,” and “Love For Sale.”
 Gaye was his own accompanist on an out of tune piano, with an unidentified rhythm section woefully inept at backing a jazz vocalist.

 The album was called The Soulful Moods of Marvin Gaye, masquerading its jazz contents, and it was a tremendous flop.
 Its only single was ”Let Your Conscience Be Your Guide,” the song that Gordy wrote.
 However, even in these early recordings, the beauty in Gaye’s tenor voice is evident, so it’s no wonder Gordy wanted to keep him in the Motown family, despite their creative differences.

 After this very unsuccessful first record for Gaye, he began to work as a session drummer for Motown, performing on songs with the Miracles and the Marvelettes.
-He had no real intention on becoming an R&B star; Gaye felt that his singing future was in the music of the Great American Songbook.
+He had no intention on singing R&B; Gaye felt that his singing future was in the music of the Great American Songbook.
 But eventually, he started writing his own music, and Berry Gordy convinced the stubborn singer to record an R&B album.

 The lead single and title track from Gaye’s next album was “Stubborn Kind of Fellow,” a song that Gaye co-wrote, and a song that embodied his relationship with the Motown executives.
 It became a breakout hit, as did many of the other songs on the album, like “Hitch Hike” and “Pride And Joy.”